adamlove01/mobile-flashcards/README.md

 Install the Expo App on your IOS or Android device.
 When you run 'yarn start', a new tab will open in your computer's browser.
 You will see a QR code on the bottom left.
 Open your phone's camera and view the QR code and you will see a popup on your phone 'Open in Expo' - click on that and your app will load on your phone.
 It takes a while so please be patient.

+For more details about using the Expo app, check out this link. https://expo.io/learn

 ## Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+This project was bootstrapped with [create-react-native-app](https://github.com/react-community/create-react-native-app).

 ## Built With